-What Can a Handyman Do in Onalaska, Washington?
+What Can a Handyman Do Without a License in Onalaska, Washington?

 In Washington, a handyman doing work for the public generally must be registered as a contractor with the WA Department of Labor & Industries (L&I) unless the work is truly minor and does not fall under contractor or specialty-trade licensing rules.
 Washington does not have a broad “handyman exemption” like some states; instead, most paid construction/repair work triggers contractor registration, plus separate electrical/plumbing licensing rules for regulated trades.
 In Onalaska (Lewis County), you should expect to need (1) WA contractor registration, (2) a WA Business License (state business licensing via DOR), and (3) a local city endorsement/business license if you are operating in city limits.